learn-co-curriculum/dsc-network-recomendation-systems-lab/README.md

 ## Generate Recommendations for a Few Books of Choice

-Now that you have the preprocessed and transformed the data, it's time to employ collaborative filtering to generate recommendations!
+The 'books_data.edgelist' has conveniently already calculated the distance between items for you.
+Given this preprocessed and data, it's time to employ collaborative filtering to generate recommendations!
+Generate the top 10 recommendations for each book in the subset you chose.
 Be sure to print the book name that you are generating recommendations for as well as the name of the books being recommended.

 ```python